 God Needs your Open Heart

-But for God to work, a real opening of the heart is needed.
+But a real opening of the heart is needed for God to work.
 The people of Nazareth, of course, wanted Jesus to make miracles in their town too.
 But Jesus did not see the possibility because their hearts were hardened and closed to God’s work.

 Check Your Situation